The largest medieval festival in France in the UNESCO city of Provins

 Throughout the weekend, falconry shows, equestrian jousting, combat demonstrations, and street entertainment take place in various locations within the city.
 Children can try their hand at medieval games — skittles, ring toss, wooden swords — and participate in creative workshops.
 Over 70 vendors and artisans offer jewelry, pottery, costumes, decorative weapons, and medieval culinary specialties in the festival's taverns and stalls.

-Les Médiévales de Provins returns for its 41st edition on June 13 and 14, 2026.
-The medieval city of Provins, a UNESCO World Heritage site, will once again host the largest medieval festival in France with its four thematic universes, equestrian jousting, a grand parade of 700 costumed participants, and its medieval ball in the Place du Châtel.
+The Médiévales de Provins return for their 41st edition on June 13 and 14, 2026.
+The medieval city, a UNESCO World Heritage site, will once again host France's largest medieval festival with its four thematic worlds, equestrian jousts, its grand parade of 700 costumed participants, and its medieval ball on Place du Châtel.

-Over 120,000 visitors are expected for this edition, with entertainment starting at 9:00 AM throughout the city: combat demonstrations, falconry, demonstrator artisans, medieval games for children, taverns, and stalls.
+Over 120,000 visitors are expected for this edition, with entertainment starting at 9 AM throughout the city: combat, falconry, artisan demonstrators, medieval games for children, an educational farm, taverns, and stalls.
+Over 300 exhibitors will hold the medieval craft market spread across the cobbled streets of the upper city.

 Hôtel de Ville — CS 60405, 77487 Provins CEDEX